Workshops

 The Fringe is governed by a board of directors who are volunteers elected at a formal annual meeting.
 The board provides governance to the organisation, developing policies and procedures, overseeing finance and risk management to ensure the organisation’s activities are legally compliant, financially viable and physically safe.

-The current Fringe Board is comprised of Jacqueline Brodie-Hanns (Chair), Danika Hilton (Secretary), Emmaline McCartney (Treasurer), Sally Guildford, David Farrington, Beau McCafferty, Richard McLeish, Jem Moloney, Calan Stanley, Karin Stewart.
+The current Fringe Board is comprised of Jacqueline Brodie-Hanns (Chair), Karen Bodin (Deputy Chair), Dunnielle Mina (Treasurer), Danika Hilton, Sharna Crosbie, David Farrington, Sally Guildford, Richard McLeish, Jem Moloney and Calan Stanley.

-The Fringe Festival is planned and delivered by a committed group of volunteers who form the Planning Committee, led by the CFF Festival director.
-The Planning Committee makes recommendations and plans for key events; works to coordinate and deliver the logistics of the Festival and undertakes marketing and promotions for the Festival.
+The Fringe Festival led events are planned and delivered by a committed group of volunteers who form the Events Planning Committee, led by the CFF Festival Director.
+The Events Planning Committee makes recommendations and plans for Fringe led events; works to coordinate and deliver the logistics of the Festival.

-The Planning Committee for the 2022 Festival was led by Festival Director Azzy Jay, supported by core Committee members Gray Smith, Melissa Clarke, Karen Stewart, Peter Bodin, Dave Relf, and Robin Archer.
+The Events Planning Committee for the 2023 Festival was led by Festival Director Azzy Jay, supported by core Committee members Gray Smith, Melissa Clarke, Karen Stewart, Peter Bodin, Dave Relf, and Robin Archer.

 Working Groups and Sub committees